CIT2202/sql-joins/working-with-multiple-tables.md

 > A foreign key is a column that references the primary key of a different table.

-We can add a foreign key column to the *cities* table.
+We can add a foreign key column to the *cities* table i.e.

 | id | name       | latitude |longitude|country_id|
 |----|------------|----------|---------|:--------:|